 Although the core of Spryker is a commercial product, the source code is open to the public.
 This is a new approach of software distribution which is called “Open Code“: Developers can retrieve the source code on Github and evaluate the framework if it fits to their needs.
 Spryker even has a contribution agreement.
 The difference to open source is the license that only allows evaluation.

 So if you want to use Spryker for your project, we would be more than happy to talk with you

 To achieve a highly flexible framework and ensure high productivity, we rely on established software design principles and clean code paradigms.

 We strongly believe in the power of SOLID principles.
 We apply single responsibility to all of our classes, and wherever we need configurable behaviour, we use the open closed principle.
-Our subclasses always conform to Liskov substitution, and we use the interface segregation principle for communication between bundles, guaranteeing that interfaces only contain methods that are really required.
-We have separated infrastructural from functional code, modularized every functional unit into bundles, split every bundle into four layers, and isolated cross-functional code.
+Our subclasses always conform to Liskov substitution, and we use the interface segregation principle for communication between modules, guaranteeing that interfaces only contain methods that are really required.
+We have separated infrastructural from functional code, modularized every functional unit into modules, split every modules into four layers, and isolated cross-functional code.